prajesh9921/Byproduct_frontend/README.md

 # Frontend

 ### Deployed Website
-The project is deployed and accessible at: [Deployed Website URL]([https://your-deployed-site.com](https://chatapptaskopenai.netlify.app))
+The project is deployed and accessible at: https://menuappdev.netlify.app

 ---